 “Gained, a nice large mid-morning biscuits and sausage breakfast.
 Ham in the oven for later in the afternoon.

 “Gained, a nice drawn-out dinner in the afternoon, made mostly of things out of a cookbook as we had time to cook that day.

 “Gained – lots of weight, comfortably and at a slow pace.

-“Gained – still a trip to come in a couple of days, out your way, to go skiing, something that would not be in the offering had each of them received a flat screen monitor, latest game box and other electronic devices.
+“Gained – still to come in a couple of days, a family ski trip to Colorado, something that would not be in the offering had each of them received a flat screen monitor, latest game box and other electronic devices.

 “Finally, Gained, an appreciation for us all getting older now and knowing that time spent together, although cheaper, is much nicer now at this age.”

 I like the sounds of this ‘Minimalist Christmas,’ especially the idea of time and togetherness gained – and stress, spending and overconsumption gone.